ShimeaG/TimeTravelCoders-ByteJam2024/README.md

 ## Why We Used Next.js
-We're using Next.js to do the frontend development, and are making HTTP calls to the Django backend
+We're using Next.js to do the frontend development, and are making HTTP calls to the SQL Lite, Alchemy, and Python

 ## Why We Used Flask
 Flask is what we used for our API routing